TYPO3 vs WordPress – My Honest Opinion

 Workspaces/StagingCore: Workspace systemPlugin required (WP Staging)

-Frontend Editingwith Software as a Service (Bakehouse)Core since v5.0 (2018): Block Editor
+Frontend Editingvia Software as a Service (Bakehouse)Core since v5.0 (2018): Block Editor

 Summary: Both systems have strong core features.
-The central difference lies in the data model: TYPO3's multilingualism (sys_language_uid, l10n_parent, fallback chains) and frontend user system (separate fe_users/fe_groups) have been part of the architecture from the beginning.
-WordPress has native frontend editing in the core—a feature that TYPO3 can currently retroactively add via SaaS solutions.
+The central difference lies in the data model: TYPO3's multilingualism (sys_language_uid, l10n_parent, fallback chains) and frontend user system (separate fe_users/fe_groups) have been part of the architecture from the very beginning.
+WordPress, on the other hand, has native frontend editing in its core – a feature that TYPO3 can currently only retrofit via SaaS solutions.

 TYPO3 Approach: